bphermansson/LgMqttremote/README.md

 32 is code length
 1 is how many times to send code

-Codes can be found at http://lirc.sourceforge.net/remotes/lg/AKB69680403 Use the code in the second column, without the "0x".
+Codes can be found at http://lirc.sourceforge.net/remotes/lg/AKB69680403 Use the code from the second column, without the "0x".
 If you want to send a 2, set the code to 48B7.
 If you want to send two codes, type them both separated by a ,.
 To send a 2(48B7) and a 1(8877), set code to 48B7,8877.